Rice fields during the monsoon season in Bon Mai village in Northern Thailand

 Bangkok is a kaleidoscope of both Eastern and Western culture – sleek shopping malls just blocks away from traditional Buddhist temples.
 The capital city boasts a sleek metro train system that makes it easy to get around.
 Since Thailand is famous for its high-quality medical care, Bangkok is a big hub for medical tourism.
 I get my annual health checkups in Bangkok and wrote a post with a detailed breakdown of the cost.

 The most famous sites are The Grand Palace, the former royal residence, and Wat Phra Kaew, home to the Emerald Buddha, the most revered image in Thailand that dates back to the 13th and 14th centuries.
 Tickets are 500 baht for foreigners.
 Consider booking online through Klook if you want to skip the lines.
 (There is a strict dress code.
-Cover your knees or wear long sleeves or you’ll be forced to rent clothes.)
+Cover your knees and wear long sleeves or you’ll be forced to rent clothes.)

 Nearby, Wat Pho, known for the reclining Buddha, and the iconic Wat Arun across the river are also a must.
 (Both are 200 baht each.)